Equity Showcase: New Vision

 Artists United for United Way Toronto and York Region

 Equity Showcase is pleased to announce the success of Songs Of The City.
-As part of our mandate to unite artists and contribute to our city, Equity Showcase partnered with United Way for this annual celebration.
+As part of our mandate to unite artists and contribute to our city, Equity Showcase partnered with Artists United for United Way in this annual celebration.
 Directed and created by Kevin McCormick and musical director/composer David Warrack, these events have featured true stories shared by past United Way service recipients.
 Each story was interpreted by an established Canadian song writer to create a new work of art which was performed for the first time by a leading Canadian singer.
 Cast of the performances presented before full houses at the St. Lawrence Centre for the Arts and Winter Garden Theater included Jackie Richardson, Cynthia Dale, Molly Johnson, Lorraine Segato, Peter McGillivray, Steven MacKinnon, Dean Burry and Marek Norman, Thom Allison, Counter Measure, Shakura S’Aida, Moonlight Flood, Louise Pitre, Aaron Wilkinson, Joe Sealy, Leslie Arden, Jean Stilwell, Amanda Martinez, John McDermott, and Murray McLauchlan.
 See pictures of the past celebrations: 2017, 2016, 2015.

 "That was a fantastic event last night, very moving and very meaningful.
 Thank you for creating this opportunity for donors to get such a connection to the personal impact United Way agencies’ support can bring."
 From an audience member